-- 59. Rowanda could not settle with the IRS at the appeals conference.
+- 59. Rowanda could not settle her tax dispute with the IRS at the appeals conference.
 If she wants to litigate the issue but does not have sufficient funds to pay the proposed tax deficiency, Rowanda should litigate in the:

 - A. U.S. District Court.

 - B. U.S. Circuit Court of Appeals.

 - C. U.S. Court of Federal Claims.

 - D. Tax Court.

-- E. None of these.
+- E. None of the above.

-AACSB: Reflective Thinking AICPA: BB Resource Management Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+AACSB: Reflective Thinking AICPA: FN Resource Management Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
 Level of Difficulty: 2 Medium Topic: IRS Audit Selection